physical-computation/pascal/README.md

 # Pascal

-Pascal is a software framework written in C that enables hardware-enhanced Bayesian Learning.
-It contains modules that can carry out operations on tensors, similar to [NumPy Arrays](https://numpy.org/doc/stable/reference/generated/numpy.array.html), [PyTorch Tensors](https://pytorch.org/docs/stable/tensors.html), and other popular tools.
+Pascal is a tensor operation and automatic differentiation framework written in C. It contains modules that can carry out operations on tensors, similar to [NumPy Arrays](https://numpy.org/doc/stable/reference/generated/numpy.array.html), [PyTorch Tensors](https://pytorch.org/docs/stable/tensors.html), and other popular tools.
 Pascal can also carry out reverse-mode automatic differentiation using the `pascal-autodiff` module.

 ## Requirements